Twelve-Day War: Announcement of ceasefire

-24 June: Last missile exchanges and start of ceasefire
+24 June: Last missile exchanges and ceasefire

 The IDF stated that it killed hundreds of Basij operatives overnight and a nuclear scientist ahead of the announced ceasefire.
 Ali Bagheri also stated that nine people were killed in Israeli airstrikes on residential buildings in Gilan province overnight.
 Israel, after agreeing to a ceasefire with Iran, resumed its strikes, confirmed that it struck a radar system near Tehran in retaliation, and accused Iran of violating the peace deal by firing two missiles at Israeli cities.
 Iranian air defenses responded to continued Israeli strikes on the capital, with Iran firing another salvo of missiles at Beer Sheva.

 Early morning, Iran launched a total of around 20 missiles at Israel, targeting the country's north, south, and center.
 Four people were killed in Beersheba and 22 others were injured, and several buildings were damaged.
 The IDF also stated that it intercepted two UAVs apparently launched from Iran around the same time as the missiles.
 Iraqi state media reported drone attacks on sites in Iraq: Iraq's Taji military base, the Imam Ali Air Base the Balad Air Base and the US Victory Base Complex.
 Sabah al-Numan, the military spokesman for the Iraqi Prime Minister, said several kamikaze drones targeted Iraqi military sites, severely damaging radar systems at the Taji military base and Imam Ali Air Base, while others were intercepted by Iraqi air defenses.

 Later that morning, Israeli officials said that another wave of missiles were launched from Iran after the ceasefire went into effect, with the IDF stating that two missiles fired by Iran at 10:30 a.m. local time on Northern Israel were intercepted.
 Iran initially denied the attack but later stated that Israel conducted strikes until 9 a.m. local time.

 Iranian media reported sounds of explosions in Tehran, stated that the northern city of Babolsar was under attack, and that Israel had confirmed a strike against a radar facility near Tehran; Netanyahu's office stated it was destroyed.